 However, server-side data tracking and delivery also have some disadvantages.
 One major disadvantage is that it can lead to slower load times, as the data must be requested from the server each time it is needed.
 This can be particularly problematic for large amounts of data, or for users with slow internet connections.
 Additionally, server-side data tracking and delivery also require a consistent internet connection, as the data cannot be accessed offline.

 In conclusion, both client-side and server-side data tracking and delivery have their own advantages and disadvantages.
 Client-side data tracking and delivery offers faster load times and offline capabilities but can lead to inconsistencies in data and security risks.
-Server-side data tracking and delivery offers increased security and centralized control of data, but can lead to slower load times and requires a consistent internet connection.
+Server-side data tracking and delivery offers increased security and centralised control of data, but can lead to slower load times and requires a consistent internet connection.
 Ultimately, the choice between client-side and server-side data tracking and delivery will depend on the specific needs and requirements of your project.

 Our server-side tagging service helps SMEs and Brands gain more accurate marketing data, reduce website loading times and lead to improved marketing attribution.
 Contact us to discuss how our server-side tagging service could help you build a website perfect for your business.